If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read

 Or, you can pay only slightly more and have a points broker handle everything for you.

 Points brokers are companies that help DVC owners rent their extra points to interested parties.
-I strongly suggest using David’s DVC Rentals, my recommended points broker.
+I strongly suggest using David’s DVC Rentals.
 They have an excellent reputation and have been helping people rent DVC points for years.

 This is how the process works: first, you submit a reservation request on David’s site.
 This requires that you have your preferred dates and resorts narrowed down already, which I’ll help you with in a minute.